anon-blue/anon.blue/README.txt

-                                                   you are a fucker, a loser,
+                                                   you are a fucker, a loser, in
+ fact, you already know that